 When workers approve of your cultural stance, they identify with your business objectives more readily, get involved in your journey more spontaneously and derive greater job satisfaction from every assignment and task.
 A classic picture of high engagement, leading to higher morale, boosted productivity, and greater value delivery to clients, partners, and fans.

-The culture recipe: what goes into the making of a team’s culture?
+The culture recipe: what goes into the design of a team’s culture?

 Culture is the result of not one or two but several elements.
 It is distilled some of the history, vision, beliefs, values, and assumptions shared by every crew member of the ship.